Food Studies Minor

 NUTR 175IDEAs in Action General Education logo Introduction to Food Studies: From Science to Society3

-Select four (4) electives from the following list: 112
+Select four (4) electives from the following list (at least one at the 300 level or higher) 112

-IDEAs in Action General Education logo On the Question of the Animal: Contemporary Animal Studies
+IDEAs in Action General Education logo First-Year Seminar: Food and the Media 2

-IDEAs in Action General Education logo Critical Food Studies: The South
+IDEAs in Action General Education logo Critical Issues in Contemporary Food Studies

 IDEAs in Action General Education logo Anthropological Perspectives on Food and Culture